hpe-storage/scod/README.md

 * Purple: `danger`, `error`

 ## Fenced code blocks
-All code blocks needs to be labelled by language or style.
-MkDocs is not very clever to fall back to plain text, if the code block doesn't render properly, use `text` for red text and `markdown` for black text.
+All code blocks need to be labeled by language or style.
+MkDocs is not very clever to fall back to plain text; if the code block doesn't render properly, use `text` for red text and `markdown` for black text.

 Start fenced code blocks like this:
 ```